 The overriding priority here is getting home safely.
 Riding long distances on an unfamiliar bike is risky.
 Factor in our fickle climate and there’s a lot that can potentially go wrong.

 On the upside, you’ll be riding through New Zealand!
 With wonderful scenery and maybe some new places to discover, relax, take your time and enjoy it.
 Include plenty of rest stops, where you can look over the bike, lube the chain, check the tyres, and inspect for oil or fluid leaks.

-If the journey will take more than half a day, try to factor in at least one overnight stop.
+If the journey is liable to take more than half a day, try to factor in at least one overnight stop.
 Long rides are exhausting.
 Travel at an easy pace, get used to the bike and feel for anything wrong, especially brakes, steering and suspension.
 If something is amiss, stop and get it transported.

 Make sure to take extra layers, including waterproof gear.
 This is the country that inspired the song Four Seasons in One Day, right?